 The dollar-denominated notes are also designed to draw out foreign currency presumed to have been “hoarded” by the population, but the fundraising still won’t plug the 25% deficit in the country’s US$100bn budget.

 To meet these funding needs, a further US$5bn international bond offering will be added to loans from the IMF and World Bank, with the remainder being drawn from the Central Bank of Iraq’s dwindling international currency reserves.

-If your business is looking to invest directly in Iraq by expanding into the country, Healy Consultants Group PLC can guide your firm through the process.
+If your business is looking to invest directly in Iraq by expanding into the country, Healy Consultants Group can guide your firm through the process.
 Our experts advise on company registration, project manage the licensing process and can assist the other items required to commence operations including finding office premises, preparing accounts and tax returns, and hiring staff.
 Contact us at